sparrow629/Tumblr_Crawler/README.md

 # Tumblr_Crawler
 This is a multi-threade crawler for Tumblr.
+Able to download entire blog or any post that you like.

-These are two crawler module for video and image.
+There are two crawler module for video and image.
+One is for video, another is for image including GIF.
 The main file is Crawler.

-One is for video, another is for image including GIF.

 #update2.0 for download any Post
 This version of TumblrCrawler combine video and image including GIF in